A General Framework for a Class of Quarrels: The Quarrelling Paradox Revisited: What is a Reasonable Quarrel Postulate?

+We think that CSR's compatibility with non-monotonic quarrels is justified: we find nothing unreasonable about a conception of quarrelling that induces non-monotonic voting games once the players quarrel.

-\begin{quote} {\bf Monotonicity:} $\forall T\subseteq S$ \quad $T\in \hat{\mathcal{W}} \implies S\in \hat{\mathcal{W}}$. \end{quote} Recall our assumption that the initial game $\mathcal{G}$ is monotonic.
-The monotonicity property here states that the quarrel $\hat{\mathcal{G}}$ derived from $\mathcal{G}$ is also monotonic (that is, the transformation rule $\mathcal{Q}$ is monotonic in the sense that it preserves monotonicity in $\hat{\mathcal{G}}$).
-This property is significant because if either $\mathcal{G}$ or $\hat{\mathcal{G}}$ departs from monotonicity, then it would not be reasonable to expect a measure of voting power to avoid succumbing to a quarrelling paradox, because the paradox, rather than reflecting any defect in the measure itself, may merely be an artifact of the voting structure's departure from monotonicity.
-Intuitively, there is no reason to expect a measure of voting power to satisfy the quarrel postulate over non-monotonic games, because just as a set of players may, by definition, be more {\em successful} in a non-monotonic game if some of their members turn against them (that is to say, refuse to cooperate effectively with them), so too might some players become more {\em powerful} if others were to quarrel with them.
+However, as we shall now argue, a conception of quarrelling that is disposed to induce non-monotonicity over quarrellers is not fit to serve as the basis of a reasonable {\em quarrel postulate}.
+To be reasonable, a quarrel postulate must be based on a conception of quarrelling that, beginning with any initially monotonic game ${\mathcal{G}}$, is not disposed to induce non-monotonicity over the quarrellers in the quarrelling game $\hat{\mathcal{G}}$.
+Monotonicity properties are significant here because if $\hat{\mathcal{G}}$ departs from monotonicity in a way that involves the quarrelling players, then it would not be reasonable to expect a measure of voting power to avoid succumbing to a quarrelling paradox, because the paradox, rather than reflecting any defect in the measure itself, may merely be an artifact of the voting structure's departure from monotonicity.
+Intuitively, there is no reason to expect a measure of voting power to satisfy the quarrel postulate over games that are non-monotonic over the quarrellers, because just as a set of players may, by definition, be more {\em successful} in a non-monotonic game if some of their members vote against them (not cooperating), so too might some players become more {\em powerful} if they were subject to a quarrel (not cooperating effectively).